ethanp/programming/Notes/Java Notes.md

 Java makes it extremely difficult to outwit its security mechanisms.
 The bugs found so far have been very technical and few in number.

-Unlike C and C + +, there are no “implementation-dependent” aspects of the specification.
+Unlike C and C++, there are no “implementation-dependent” aspects of the specification.
 The sizes of the primitive data types are specified , as is the behavior of arithmetic on them.
 Having a fixed size for number types eliminates a major porting headache.
 Binary data is stored and transmitted in